 February 22nd, 2017 – February 25th, 2017

 Savannah is a city with a small town, romantic feel, rich in history and architecture.
 Margaret Mitchell referred to it in Gone with the Wind as “that gently mannered city by the sea”.
 I didn’t realize just how close it was to Hilton Head, South Carolina – the airport actually services both cities.
 My dad had some meetings in the city and my mom was going with him.
 Lucky for me, they let me crash many of their trips as an excuse to see them and also to eat lots of good food and explore new cities.
-After a connection in Chicago I arrived in Savannah late on Wednesday night and met up with my parents at the hotel, the Westin Savannah Harbor.
+I arrived in Savannah late on Wednesday night and met up with my parents at the hotel, the Westin Savannah Harbor.
 It stands next to the convention center and is on a little island across from the main city with a ferry running to the other side.
-Savannah is referred to as the “the first planned” city because of it’s grid system and is also considered one of the most haunted cities in the United States.
+Savannah is referred to as the “the first planned” city because of its grid system.
+It’s also considered one of the most haunted cities in the United States.

 Savannah is very much a walking city and I loved exploring the various squares, there are twenty-one of them, each it’s own small park.
 We did all the touristy things, including walking through Forsyth Park and a stop at the Cathedral of Saint John the Baptist, a towering gothic style church.
 While we didn’t do a ghost tour, we did make it to the historic Bonaventure cemetery and that was all I needed.
 With the old gravestones, some dating back to the 1800’s and the towering oaks draped with Spanish moss, it was creepy enough for me.
 I don’t do scary.
 Happy hour and dinner on Thursday night were on the Georgia Queen, a riverboat cruise, which took us up the Savannah River and briefly into South Carolina.
 While it was a great experience I also was eaten alive by mosquitoes over the course of the night.